agfyselias/Tic-Tac-Toe/README.md

 # 🧠 What I Did Differently

-- 🔄 **Converted the entire codebase to TypeScript**
+- 🔄 **Converted the entire codebase to TypeScript**, also adding interfaces and enums
-- 🧩 **Refactored component structure** for better separation of concerns
+- 🧩 **Refactored component structure**, for better separation of concerns
-- 🧪 **Handled state immutably and predictably** using modern React practices
+- 🧪 **Handled state immutably and predictably**, using modern React practices
-- 📁 **Used Vite for project setup** instead of Create React App
+- 📁 **Used Vite for project setup**, instead of Create React App
-- 🎨 **Applied global and scoped styles using SCSS** instead of keeping a global CSS file
+- 🎨 **Applied global and scoped styles using SCSS**, instead of keeping a global CSS file

 ---